The distinguished surname Mattucci can be traced back to the ancient and beautiful region of Piedmont

 Early Notables of the Mattucci family (pre 1700)

 Prominent among members of the family was Mattiolo Mattioli (died 1480), Italian author, professor of philosophy and medicine; Pietro Andrea Mattioli (1501-1577), Italian herbalist; and Ercole Antonio Mattioli (1640-1694), Italian minister; Lapo Mazzei, a humanist and public official in Prato in 1350.
-Luigi Mattei (died 1675) was an Italian military General...
-Another 114 words (8 lines of text) are included under the topic Early Mattucci Notables in all our PDF Extended History products and printed products wherever possible.
+Luigi Mattei (died 1675) was an Italian military General and Marquis de Belmonte.
+Vincenzo Matteucci was a renown military leader during the 16th century.
+Nicola Matteis was a prominent violinist, who published 3 books for the violin in 1672 and later...
+Another 82 words (6 lines of text) are included under the topic Early Mattucci Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mattucci family to the New World and Oceana